chenzRG/Subtype_VQ/README.md

 ## Description

-You can find the implementation in the respective files of "[CMPB](https://github.com/chenzRG/Subtype_VQ/tree/main/CMPB)" and "[BIBM](https://github.com/chenzRG/Subtype_VQ/tree/main/BIBM)".
+You can find the implementation and details in the respective files of "[CMPB](https://github.com/chenzRG/Subtype_VQ/tree/main/CMPB)" and "[BIBM](https://github.com/chenzRG/Subtype_VQ/tree/main/BIBM22)".

 ## Setup